 Now that you’ve entered the list of tasks, it’s time to share that data with your team members’ spreadsheets.

 The template contains pre-built Sheetgo connections that will send this information to the Colleague spreadsheets.
-Click on Workflow on the side panel, then click Run.
+Click on Workflow on the side panel, then click Run in the left bottom corner.

 Running the workflow updates all the connections and sends fresh information back and forth between the files in the template.
 Each Colleague spreadsheet will therefore now contain the new list of tasks.